ASCIT/donut-challenge/README.md

-# The Donut Frontend Challenge
+# The Donut Challenge

 ## Goal
 - Design a fun, interactive experience that incorporates all the sounds in the ```music/``` folder.
-- A good frontend developer is an artist, so we're giving you full artistic license with every decision.
 - Just remember to respect the Honor Code, and not just copy and paste code.

 ## Requirements
 - Use every sound in the ```music/``` folder.
-- Engage the user with an exciting HTML5 experience.
+- Engage the user with an exciting web experience (or mobile if you have experience with that)
 - You may use a modern Javascript framework like React.js, or have clean vanilla JS.
-- Be able to explain every design choice from module layout to HTML organization.
+- Be able to explain every design choice from module layout to code organization.
 - If you're not comfortable with web development, feel free to use C++, Java, Python, or whatever you're comfortable with.

 ## Bonus points